Tstridiron/Project-ETL/README.md

   Lastly, load out into a database.
     If you have a password in PG Admin make sure you add a config file to connect the database.

   For this project we combined goal keeper FIFA video game ratings with real life player statistics to have a refernece for individual player ratings.
 We used four datasets, GKPenalty, Players, Player Attributes, and FIFA World Cup Teams, to create our final Keeper Records table.
 GKPenalty is a dataset found on Data World.
-Players and Player Attributes are related datasets pulled from a FIFA dataset found on Kaggle.
+Players and Player Attributes are related datasets pulled from a larger FIFA dataset found on Kaggle.
 FIFA World Cup Teams is a dataset pulled from World Cup data from Rapid API.

   We started with GKPenalty as our base dataset because it provided the name of players, their country, and their penalty defending statistics.
 Next, we used the Players dataset which provided the player's name, height, weight and FIFA ID.
 We joined the Player Attributes dataset on FIFA ID to gather player's goal keeping skill ratings on FIFA.
 Lastly, we gathered country data from FIFA World Cup Teams using an api to find the full country name for the goal keepers.